oroinc/documentation/commerce/user_guide_marketing_tools/index.rst

 Website Tracking
 ----------------

-With Oro Tracking Websites functionality you can learn how many users have visited your Web-site from links within a specific marketing campaign and what these users' actions at the site were.
-For how to create a Tracking Website record and add the generated code to the web-pages you want to monitor, see the :ref:`Tracking Websites topic <user-guide-marketing-tracking>`.
+With Oro Tracking Websites functionality, you can learn how many users have visited your website from links within a specific marketing campaign and what these users' actions at the site were.
+For the detailed guide on how to create a Tracking Website record and add the generated code to the web pages you want to monitor, see the :ref:`Tracking Websites <user-guide-marketing-tracking>` topic.

 .. toctree::